Irving returns, but new-look Nets beaten by Cavs in 2 OTs

 TIP-INS

-Nets: Harden added 12 assists and 0 rebounds. … A prolific scorer and volume shooter, Harden didn’t attempt a shot in the first quarter. … Brooklyn made its first 10 shots.
+Nets: Harden added 12 assists and 10 rebounds.
+A prolific scorer and volume shooter, Harden didn’t attempt a shot in the first quarter. … Brooklyn made its first 10 shots, but let the Cavs scored 17 straight bridging the first and second quarters.

 Cavaliers: G Darius Garland remains sidelined with a sprained right shoulder.
-He could be back Friday. … Coach J.B.
-Bickerstaff watched President Joe Biden’s inauguration, and came away inspired by the ceremony.
-“To see the will of the people to come through adversity gives me confidence and hope,” he said. … G/F Dylan Windler will return Friday after being sidelined since opening night, when he broke his left hand.
+He could be back Friday. … G/F Dylan Windler will return Friday after being sidelined since opening night, when he broke his left hand.

 UP NEXT